 Just over 2 1/2 years ago when I first started my blog, I had decided that I would only write about outdoor things.
 Recently, as some of you know, I suffered a concussion.
-This concussion did not happen outside, however I strongly believe that this something that could happen very easily outdoors.
-I wanted to write about it because I was unaware of these things, and I very much would like people to be aware of things, if this is something that happens to you when you are outdoors adventuring.
+This concussion did not happen outside, however I strongly believe that this is something that could happen very easily outdoors.
+I wanted to write about it because I was unaware of these things, and I very much would like people to be aware of these things, if this is something that happens to you when you are outdoors adventuring.

 As I say in many of my posts, I am not an expert, and I do not claim to be.
 This is just what happened to me and I think it’s important to share it.

 I hit the beam so hard that it knocked me backwards onto my butt and I sat there for a moment stunned.
-After a few minutes I got up and felt a little off, but mostly I was OK.
+After a few minutes I got up and felt a little off, but mostly I was okay.

 I went to my room and spent the next four hours on my computer working on a video for my YouTube channel.

 I advised a few friends of what had happened and many warned to be aware that I might have a concussion.
-These friends went over the list of symptoms and I also went online and look them up.
+These friends went over the list of symptoms and I also went online and looked them up.
 I didn’t even have a headache.
 I felt perfectly fine.
 I went and made dinner and continued with my evening and the next day I went to work.
 This is what I looked like…..

 I had scheduled the next day to leave work a few hours early for an appointment and I was glad because near the end of the day I started to feel some eyestrain from being on the computer.
-I am prone to headaches and migraines and I’ve had sinus infections most of my life so I didn’t even notice the connection.
+I am prone to headaches and migraines and I’ve had sinus infections most of my life, so I didn’t even notice the connection.

 I called the doctor and being in a small town I was able to get in fairly quickly.
 I was told immediately that I had a concussion.
 I was surprised and shocked and honestly had no idea.
-I was also told the first 48 hours was critical for healing and well I had obviously messed that up big time even though I thought I was being cautious.
+I was also told the first 48 hours was critical for healing and, well, I had obviously messed that up big time even though I thought I was being cautious.

 It was a Friday and I was told that I needed to rest as much as possible, no electronics, no TV, just rest the next few days until I felt better.
-But I didn’t really feel bad so I was confused.
-I did as I was told and on Saturday and Sunday I did my best to lay down, rest and sleep and listen to audiobooks, which I wasn’t aware that I shouldn’t be doing?
+But I didn’t really feel bad, so I was confused.
+I did as I was told and on Saturday and Sunday I did my best to lay down, rest and sleep, and listen to audiobooks, which I wasn’t aware that I shouldn’t be doing?

-On Monday I went back to work, but after three hours I started to get a very bad headache and feel sick so I told my boss I would have to call it a day.
+On Monday I went back to work, but after three hours I started to get a very bad headache and feel sick, so I told my boss I would have to call it a day.
 The next day I went back to work with high hopes assuming I could double my time, but after just 2 1/2 hours I already had a headache even though I pushed on to work longer.

-By Tuesday Night I had a constant headache and felt sick and it wouldn’t go away.
+By Tuesday Night, I had a constant headache and felt sick and it wouldn’t go away.
 I had slept most of the afternoon and evening and when I woke up on Wednesday I still had a headache and felt nauseous.
 I had now had a headache for two days straight and I was told if my symptoms got worse I should return to the doctor.

-Dr. Head came in and did a small exam having me follow a pen with my eyes, testing my strength with my arms, feeling my neck, feeling the actual physical dent that was left on the top of my head from where my had struck the beam, etc, etc.
+Dr. Head came in and did a small exam having me follow a pen with my eyes, testing my strength with my arms, feeling my neck, feeling the actual physical dent that was left on the top of my head from where my head struck the beam, etc, etc.

 When he finished he sat down to have a talk with me.
 His bedside manner was wonderful.
 He told me I had a serious concussion and if I didn’t take care of it and relieve the symptoms immediately, I could have brain damage for the rest of my life.
 This definitely made me take notice.
 Up until now I didn’t realize how serious it was even though people had told me.
 I didn’t feel dizzy, I wasn’t being forgetful or confused, I wasn’t vomiting or having any of the serious symptoms that I saw online, so I just thought I would get a little headache and it would go away in a few days and all would be well.
 Boy was I wrong!